 We have a MacBook Air with Mainstage installed on it to run our keyboard sounds, also known as patches.
 Mainstage is available for $30 in the Mac app store.
 Sorry PC user, Mainstage is not available on Windows.
 You do not need a super powerful Mac to run Mainstage.
 The MacBook Air we have is a 2014 model with 8GB of RAM.
 We have never had performance issues.

 Let’s talk about cost.
-Assuming you already have a Mac computer available, it only costs $30 for Mainstage, $40 for Worship Essentials 2, and let’s say you purchase a MIDI Keyboard like the one we use at my church for $400.
+Assuming you already have a Mac computer available, it only costs $30 for Mainstage, $50 for Sunday Keys, and let’s say you purchase a MIDI Keyboard like the one we use at my church for $400.
 For less than $500, your church has a phenomenal worship keyboard rig.
 If you went and spent $500 on a typical keyboard with sounds built in, you’d have a very mediocre rig.
 To me, it’s a no-brainer.
 Even if you need to buy an additional laptop to run Mainstage, you can find a used MacBook Air for less than $1000.
 In the end, this setup is still a fraction of the price for a flagship Nord, Roland, or Yamaha keyboard.

 But I’m not done showing you how cool this setup is.
 At my church, we use Ableton Live to run a click, tracks and automate lighting and lyrics in worship.
 If you’ve been following my blog for any amount of time, you probably know I’m a huge Ableton Live geek.
 Ableton Live can also control different features within Mainstage.
 It can cue up the right Mainstage patches at the right time, so my keyboardist doesn’t have to worry about selecting the right sound.
 Ableton can also tell Mainstage what tempo a song is in so that delays and arpeggiators align with the tempo of the song.